rails/rails/activejob/README.md

 ## Usage

-To learn how to use your preferred queuing backend see its adapter documentation at [ActiveJob::QueueAdapters](https://api.rubyonrails.org/classes/ActiveJob/QueueAdapters.html).
+To learn how to use your preferred queuing backend, see its adapter documentation at [ActiveJob::QueueAdapters](https://api.rubyonrails.org/classes/ActiveJob/QueueAdapters.html).